asim/reminder/README.md

 - Quran in English & Arabic
 - Names of Allah & Meaning
 - Hadith (Bukhari) in English
-- Index & Search with RAG using embeddings
+- Index & Search with RAG and LLMs
 - Optional Fanar or OpenAI integration
 - API to query LLM or Quran
 - Daily web push notifications